Jubaroo/wurmstats/Readme.md

 * .row - Defines a data row
 * .label - Defines a label cell, such as the name of a server
 * .data - Defines a data cell, such as the population totals
+* .offline - Used only when displaying data for an offline server in the server list.

 PureCSS is also used for the grid formatting, but the entire package is included.
 The PureCSS classes used are as follows:
 * pure-g - This is the base grid container, each row is a container.